 This privacy notice may vary from time to time so please check it regularly.
 This privacy notice was last updated on 14 May 2020.

 What information we hold about you and where we obtain this from

 We are the Data Controller for certain personal data and information you provide to us in administering your membership agreement with us as outlined in this section.

 As a member organisation we are largely delivering services to commercial organisations however this does mean that we may also collect your personal data from you when you apply to become a member of our organisation and in the course of administering your membership and providing membership services to you:

 The personal data that we collect about you may include the following information:

 - Personal data you provide to us in person, via our website or by telephone

 - Personal data you provide to us when enquiring about membership

 - Personal data you provide if you subscribe to any of our mailing or newsletter services

-- Details about the principles(s), directors and partners of our member firms this includes General information such as name, address, contact details, date of birth and financial details, such as bank account and card details.
-This also includes information such as criminal convictions and credit history.
+- Details about the principles(s), directors and partners of our member firms.
+This includes general information such as name, address, contact details, date of birth and financial details, such as bank account and card details.
+It also includes information such as criminal convictions and credit history.